rupertl/gridlock/README.md

 * Edit `gridlock.env` and add any non-system wide dependencies like deskew to your path there.
-Also change the line starting `export GRIDLOCK=` to point to the directory you extracted the code to.
+Also change the line starting `export GRIDLOCK=` to point to the directory you cloned the code to.

 ## Usage